-17/08/00: The proposal was reviewed by the Director Planning & Development in consultation with the Mayor under delegated authority of the Council where it was decided to defer the proposal to seek further information from the
+17/08/00: The proposal was reviewed by the Director Planning & Development in

-The subject site is located between Hocking Road and Whitfords Avenue: Lake Goollelal and the Yellagonga Regional Park are situated to the west.
+The subject site is located between Hocking Road and Whitfords Avenue; Lake Goollelal and the Yellagonga Regional Park are situated to the west.
 The Cherokee Village Caravan Park comprises 105 existing caravan sites, an office and caretaker's residence.